dotnet/docs-maui/docs/fundamentals/dependency-injection.md

     }
 }
 ```

+Types that are registered with the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property are provided to the dependency injection container when <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build?displayProperty=nameWithType> is called.

 When registering dependencies, you need to register all dependencies including including any types that require the dependencies.
 Therefore, if you have a view-model that takes a dependency as a constructor parameter, you need to register the view-model along with all of its dependencies.
 Similarly, if you have a view that takes a view-model dependency as a constructor parameter, you need to register the view, and the view-model along with all its dependencies.